-- Put the flour or gf if needed plus xanthan gum into a bowl and add the egg and sour cream, as well as a pinch of salt.
-Give everything a mix until it resembles a dough.
-If you can’t get the dough texture then add some flour to the bowl until you get a ball of dough.
-It should be slightly sticky but still holding shape.
+- Put the flour and xanthan gum into a bowl.
+Add the egg and sour cream, as well as a pinch of salt.
+Give everything a mix until it resembles dough.
+If you can’t get typical dough texture, use a tiny bit more flour.
+The dough should be slightly sticky but still holding shape.

-- Place a pan of water on the boil.
-Whilst waiting for the water to boil, use a teaspoon to place the cottage cheese filling into each circle, then fold in half to form a semi-circle, patting down the edges to stop the filling from escaping.
+- Place water on the boil.
+Whilst waiting, use a teaspoon to put cottage cheese into each circle, then fold in half to form a semi-circle.
+Press down the edges to stop the filling from spreading out.

-- At this point water should be boiling, so divide the Vareniki/Perogi into batches and place into the boiling water.
-They only need about 3 or 4 minutes to cook.
-You will know when they are ready because they will float to the top.
+- At this point water should be boiling.
+Divide the Vareniki/Pierogi into batches.
+They only need about 3 or 4 minutes to cook but you’ll know when they’re ready because the dough will float to the top.
 You can either cook all the batches in one go or just cook what you need, putting the uncooked batches in the fridge or freezer.
-Whatever works best for you.

-- Take another small pan and add the Tbsp of butter.
-Leave it on a high heat until the butter has melted.
-Take out the dough semi-circles from the boiling water and place into the pan of melted butter.
+- Put another pan on high-heat and add the tbsp of butter to melt.
+Take out the semi-circles from the boiling water and place into the pan.
 Let it fry for a minute or so on each side until it gets slightly golden.